Snowfall draws skiers and snowboarders to pristine slopes all over Pennsylvania. Find the perfect place to lay your tracks this winter.

 The slopes at Spring Mountain Adventures draw downhill devotees from Philadelphia, less than 40 miles away.
 Choose from seven trails, their beginner magic carpet lift, a terrain park, and a vertical drp of 428 feet.- or try out their brand new Spring Mountain Ice, a full-size outdoor skating rinkFourth and Fifth graders can receive a $25 season pass at the ski area which includes one free Learn to Ski or Snowboard lesson package that includes a beginner lesson & rental equipment – just one reason why Spring Mountain is a great place to learn or polish snow skills.

 Pennsylvania’s Great Lakes

-Mount Pleasant of Edinboro’s 320 feet of vertical terrain is credited for helping many beginners develop their ski and snowboard legs.
-Hit the snow tubing park for four lanes of fun and a squeal-worthy six-story drop.
+Mount Pleasant of Edinboro’s vertical terrain ranging from 300 to 2500 feet is credited for helping many beginners develop their ski and snowboard legs.
+Hit the snow tubing park for eight lanes of fun and a squeal-worthy six-story drop.

 Dutch Country Roads

 The recent additions of a new snow groomer and 20 snowmaking stations heighten Roundtop Mountain Resort’s powdery bliss.
 Spend the afternoon hitting the mountain’s groomed trails, snow tubing or sipping hot chocolate at the cozy lodge.